forrest-wilson/yb-foundation-coding-summative/README.md

 ## Installing dependancies

-Run the following command in terminal/command line
+Run the following command in terminal

 ```
 npm install